Entanglement in C$^*$-algebras: tensor products of state spaces: Tensor products of compact convex sets

-It remains an open problem, first formulated by G.\ P. Barker, \cite{Barker:cones}, if one can replace the square in (iii) above with any other compact convex set which is not a Choquet simplex:
+It remains an open problem, credited to G.\ P. Barker, \cite{Barker:tensor} (there stated for finite dimensional cones), if one can replace the square in (iii) above with any other compact convex set which is not a Choquet simplex:

 \begin{conjecture}[Barker] Let $K_1$ and $K_2$ be compact convex sets.
 Then $K_1 \otimes_* K_2 = K_1 \otimes^* K_2$ if and only if one of $K_1$ and $K_2$ is a Choquet simplex. \end{conjecture}